VUEngine/vuengine.github.io/documentation/language/custom-features.md

 # Custom Features

-Virtual C adds a couple features of its own, thanks to the fact that it manipulates virtual tables directly.
+Virtual C adds a couple features of its own, thanks to the fact that it is a custom implementation on top of C.

 ## Class modifiers